AndreasHeger/CGATReport/doc/Tutorial5.rst

 	    return { "expression" : data }

 Note that this tracker is derived from :class:`Tracker.TrackerSQL`.
 The base class provides two options.
-It implements a :meth:`getTracks` method that automatically queries the database for tables matching the pattern in ``mPattern``.
+It implements a :meth:`tracks` property that automatically queries the database for tables matching the pattern in ``pattern``.
 It also defines convenience functions such as :meth:`getValues`.
 :meth:`getValues` executes an SQL statement that returns rows of single values and converts these to a python list.